Where did the name MYPath come from?

 Is the trail ADA accessible?

-Phase I includes upgrades to the Town of Spencer’s sidewalks along the east side of Main Street, as well as improved street crossings to the Trailhead at Cooper Commons.
+Future plans include upgrades to the Town of Spencer’s sidewalks along the east side of Main Street and Hillside Avenue.
 After these improvements are complete, the town portion will be ADA accessible.
-The Riverfront Trail portion of Phase I, for now will remain a moderately rugged dirt trail, and not ADA accessible.
+The Riverfront Trail for now will remain a moderately rugged dirt trail, and not ADA accessible.
 We hope in the future, with continued support and funding, we will be able to pave a section (or all) of the Riverfront Trail.

 What happens when the White River floods?